Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 The Panama hat is originally from Ecuador not Panama as the name suggests.
 One story suggests that the name was given to the hat when President Theodore Roosevelt visited the Panama Canal Construction Site in 1904.
 He was given one of the hats as a gift during his visit.

 The actual story is that the hats were produced along the Ecuadorian Coastal province of Manabi and were shipped to the Isthmus of Panama before being shipped to destinations around the world.
-Workers on the Canal wore the hats made of straw as protection from the sun, the hat could also double as a bucket to hold water when it rained.
+Workers on the Canal wore hats made of straw as protection from the sun, the hat could also double as a bucket to hold water when it rained.

 The hats are made from Toquilla Palm.
 The town of Montecristi in Ecuador makes the finest hat.
 Their artisan weavers can take between one and six months to complete one of their hats.
 UNESCO has now recognised the craft of making a Panama hat as an Intangible Cultural Heritage.

-We passed close by to Montecristi on our way to Guayaquil on the bus, in fact, what we should have done was spent a night in Montecristi and really get to know more about the history and to meet a few of the master weavers.
+We passed close by to Montecristi on our way to Guayaquil on the bus, in fact, what we should have done was spent a night in Montecristi and really get to know more about the history and meet a few of the master weavers.
 Here each hat is woven by one single artisan and can take months to complete.
-The finest of the hats looks like silk and can cost upwards from $10,000.
+The finest of the hats looks like silk and can cost upwards of $10,000.

 Prior to arriving into Cuenca we had spoken to friends and researched what we could about Panama Hats.
 On our bus tour of Cuenca, we visited the Homero Ortega workshop as part of the tour.
 We spent 30 minutes viewing the production process they had on display in their museum and looking at hats to purchase.
 They had a range of hats in all different colours but it was only when we asked did they have any Superfino that we understood the quality and the cost of these superior hats compared to the general quality on sale.